micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 6.md

 No, you yourselves do wrong and cheat, and _you do_ these things _to your_ brethren!

 ###### 9
 Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
-Neither fornicators, nor idolaters, nor adulterers, nor [^b]homosexuals, nor [^c]sodomites,
+Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites,

 ###### 10
 nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.

 ###### 11
 And such were some of you.
-But you were washed, but you were [^d]sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God. ## Glorify God in Body and Spirit
+But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God. ## Glorify God in Body and Spirit

 ###### 12
-All things are lawful for me, but all things are not [^e]helpful.
-All things are lawful for me, but I will not be brought under the power of [^f]any.
+All things are lawful for me, but all things are not helpful.
+All things are lawful for me, but I will not be brought under the power of any.

 ###### 13
 Foods for the stomach and the stomach for foods, but God will destroy both it and them.
 Now the body _is_ not for sexual immorality but for the Lord, and the Lord for the body.